ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 Here it's important to stress that `install` _appends_ our plugin pass to the ones received as input from the upstream compilation pipeline.

-And that's it!
-We've customized the compiler (without breaking it !), how cool is that?

 ## Trying out our plugin